John of Damascus: Biography

-John was raised in Damascus, and Arab Christian folklore holds that during his adolescence, John associated with the future Umayyad caliph Yazid I and the Taghlibi Christian court poet al-Akhtal.
+John was raised in Damascus, and Christian folklore holds that during his adolescence, John associated with the future Umayyad caliph Yazid I and the Taghlibi Christian court poet al-Akhtal.

 One of the vitae describes his father's desire for him to "learn not only the books of the Muslims, but those of the Greeks as well."
 From this it has been suggested that John may have grown up bilingual.
 John does indeed show some knowledge of the Quran, which he criticizes harshly.